agkozak/zcomet/README.md

 ## News

+- November 17, 2021
+    + `zcomet update` no longer re-sources loaded plugins and snippets, as doing so can have undesired consequences.
+Instead, it reminds the user to `exec zsh` refresh the system.
 - November 16, 2021
     + You can now refer to a GitHub repository by the full URL, if you prefer, e.g. `https://github.com/zsh-users/zsh-syntax-highlighting.git` instead of `zsh-users/zsh-syntax-highlighting`.
 Support for Git servers other than GitHub is coming soon.
     + `zcomet list` now displays triggers in a more abbreviated fashion.